sea-lab-wm/burt/README.md

 * Crowdsourced app usage traces: We collected crowdsourced (i.e., human-based) usage traces from our six studied apps.
 These traces correspond to usages of the main features of the apps in our dataset.
 All the collected traces are stored in `data\Collected_traces_fixed`.

 * TraceReplayer data: The screenshot, XML GUI hierarchy, and app execution information are extracted from each of the screens of the collected human-based traces.
-We stored the trace replayer data in `data\TraceReplayer-Data`.
+We stored the TraceReplayer data in `data\TraceReplayer-Data`.

-### BURT's Evaluation Data and Code
+## BURT's Evaluation Data and Code

-Our package provides the data that we used and collected for BURT's evaluation.
-It also provides the source code used to process this data and generate the evaluation results that we provide in our ESEC/FSE'22 paper.
+The [replication package](https://github.com/sea-lab-wm/burt/tree/fse-version#burts-evaluation-data-and-code) of our [ESEC/FSE'22 paper](https://ojcchar.github.io/files/21-fse22-burt.pdf) provides the data that we used and collected for BURT's evaluation.
+It also provides the source code used to process this data and generate the evaluation results.

-#### Evaluation Data

-* Bug videos and app installers: `data\bug videos for evaluation` contains the videos given to the participants that demonstrate the observed and expected app behavior for the 12 bugs we selected for evaluation.
-This folder also contains the app installers (i.e., APKs) that contain the bugs.

-* Bug reports: the folder `evaluation\data\generated_bug_reports` stores all the bug reports generated by participants via BURT.
-The folder `evaluation\data\itrac_bug_reports` stores all the bug reports generated by participants via ITRAC (the template-based bug reporting system that we implemented via Qualtrics).
-Additionally, the Qualtrics reponses for ITRAC, in tabular format, are found in `evaluation\code\ITRAC-study_March.xlsx`.

-* BURT conversations: the folder `evaluation\data\conversation_dumps` stores the conversations that each participant had with BURT.

-* Questionnaire answers: `evaluation\code\BURT Evaluation Survey_August-Anonymous.xlsx` stores the participant responses to the online questionnaire that evaluated BURT's user experience.

-#### Evaluation Code

-* `evaluation\code\bug_assignment.py` contains the code that generated the random bug assignments to all participants.

-* `evaluation\code\qualtrics_data_analyzing` folder contains the code that we used to process the results from the participant responses to the Qualtrics survey and generated the stacked bar charts that display the usefulness/ease of use of BURT's features.

-* `burt_result_analysis.xlsx`, `itrac_result_analysis.xlsx` and `create_analysis_spreadsheet.py` in `evaluation` folder contain the code and xlsx that perform quality assessment analysis of the bug reports collected via BURT and ITRAC, see Table 3 and 4 in our original paper.

-* `evaluation\code\statistics_test` folder contains the code that runs the statistical analysis for comparing bug report quality between BURT and ITRAC.